subabrain/PHP-GTK3-Encrypt/README.md

 OK – Now you can start encrypting your created php File – here for use my “rpget_phpgtk3” Application – you also find in my https://github.com/subabrain/PHP-GTK3-RPGET Repository.
-Please visit the Readme from RPGET nad read how to encrypt it.
+Please visit the Readme from the Repository - to understand how to use.